ngageoint/hootenanny/README.md

 ## Programming Language Bindings
 Hootenanny has [nodejs bindings](https://github.com/ngageoint/hootenanny/blob/master/docs/JavascriptOverview.asciidoc) available which expose core conflation capabilities.

-If you have any support questions, please create an issue in the [Hootenanny GitHub repository](https://github.com/ngageoint/hootenanny).

 # Redistribution
 Hootenanny was developed at the National Geospatial-Intelligence Agency (NGA) in collaboration with DigitalGlobe.
 The government has "unlimited rights" and is releasing this software to increase the impact of government instruments by providing developers with the opportunity to take things in new directions.
 The software use, modification, and distribution rights are stipulated within the GNU General Public License.
 The GPL license is available in LICENSE.txt